GOP leaders halt talks with Snyder after pension dispute

 But Meekhof and Leonard want to make the more sweeping change, like was done in 1997 when new state employees were no longer eligible for a pension.

-Snyder spokeswoman Anna Heaton said of the delay in budget discussions: "We are continuing to work through the various proposals on the table."
+Snyder spokeswoman Anna Heaton said of the delay in budget negotiations: "We are continuing to work through the various proposals on the table."

-Democrats who are outnumbered in the Capitol oppose closing the pension system to new hires, characterizing it as an attack on teacher benefits.
+Democrats who are outnumbered in the Capitol oppose closing the pension system to new hires, characterizing it as an attack on teachers' livelihoods.

 The leaders of the House and Senate budget committees had been scheduled to meet Friday with state budget director Al Pscholka to work on "targets."
 The high-level spending decisions for areas of the budget are typically set before legislators hash out their differences over individual department budgets.